-For the year ending 12/2021, Local Matters generated $1.4m in total revenue.
-The organization has seen a slow decline revenue.
-Over the past 7 years, revenues have fallen by an average of (0.3%) each year.
-All expenses for the organization totaled $1.2m during the year ending 12/2021.
+For the year ending 12/2023, Local Matters generated $1.6m in total revenue.
+This represents relatively stable growth, over the past 9 years the organization has increased revenue by an average of 1.5% each year.
+All expenses for the organization totaled $1.4m during the year ending 12/2023.
+While expenses have increased by 3.4% per year over the past 9 years.
+They've been increasing with an increasing level of total revenue.
 You can explore the organizations financials more deeply in the financial statements section below.

 Form